OpenEvalProject/evals/manuscripts/elife-50535/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/50535/elife-50535-fig5-v1.jpg)

 **Figure 5.:** (A) Wing imaginal discs containing clones of control cells lacking b-galactosidase (magenta) and reciprocal clones expressing GFP (green).
 In panels B-D) Xrp1 is co-expressed with GFP.
-Xrp1 led to complete elimination of GFP-positive lineages in the irbp18 background (+/+B), but not when irbp18 was mutated (C).
-Panel D shows that the GFP-marked clones nevertheless highly over-expressed Xrp1 protein in the irbp18 background. (-/-E,F) co-expression of Irbp18 with GFP had no effect on clone survival, even though Irbp18 protein was highly over-expressed (F).
+Xrp1 led to complete elimination of GFP-positive lineages in the irbp18+/+ background (B), but not when irbp18 was mutated (C).
+Panel D shows that the GFP-marked clones nevertheless highly over-expressed Xrp1 protein in the irbp18-/- background.
+(E,F) co-expression of Irbp18 with GFP had no effect on clone survival, even though Irbp18 protein was highly over-expressed (F).
 Genotypes A) y w hs-FLP; tubP-GAL4 UAS-mCD8::GFP/+; FRT82B arm-LacZ/FRT82B tubP-GAL80.
 B) y w hs-FLP; tubP-GAL4 UAS-mCD8::GFP/UAS-Xrp1; FRT82B arm-LacZ/FRT82B tubP-GAL80.
-C–D). y w hs-FLP; tubP-GAL4 UAS-mCD8::GFP/UAS-Xrp1; irbp18/f05006 arm-LacZ FRT80tubP-GAL80 FRT80.
+C–D). y w hs-FLP; tubP-GAL4 UAS-mCD8::GFP/UAS-Xrp1; irbp18f05006 arm-LacZ FRT80/tubP-GAL80 FRT80.
 E,F). y w hs-FLP; tubP-GAL4 UAS-mCD8::GFP/UAS-irbp18; arm-LacZ FRT80/tubP-GAL80 FRT80.

 During eye development, ectopic expression of Xrp1 using the GMR-gal4 driver at 18°C, leads to a small, glossy eye (Figure 6A).
 Like the effect on Xrp1 in the wing, the eye phenotype of ectopic Xrp1 was almost completely suppressed in the absence of irbp18, so that irbp18-/- GMR >Xrp1 eyes were close to wild type in size (Figure 6B).
 This indicates that Irbp18 is required for ectopic Xrp1 activity in the eye also.